Formal expansions in stochastic model for wave turbulence 2: method of diagram decomposition (complete version): Introduction and results

+The diagram decomposition and transformation of coordinates from Sections~\ref{s:ch} can be rather straightforwardly generalized to NLS equations with higher order polynomial nonlinearities.
+Together with abstract Theorem~\ref{t:est wt_J} this allows to generalize Theorem~\ref{t:mainpr} for these equations.

 Behaviour of energy spectra of small-amplitude solutions for nonlinear equations when the space-period of the solution grows to infinity has been intensively studied by physicists since the 1960's.
-Last decade this problem draw attention of mathematicians, see \cite{LS,BGHS} and discussion in introduction to \cite{DK}.
-In \cite{LS,BGHS} decompositions of energy spectra to series of the form \eqref{decomp} where examined, evoking techniques of Feynman diagrams, inspired by the works \cite{EY00,ESY07} (in \cite{EY00,ESY07} the diagram techniques were used to analyse expansions of solutions in different, but related situations).
+Last decade this problem draw attention of mathematicians starting \cite{LS}, see \cite{BGHS18, BGHS, CG1, CG2, DH, DH1, Faou, FGH} and discussions in introduction to \cite{CG1, DK, DH1}.
+In some of the mentioned works decompositions of energy spectra to series of the form \eqref{decomp} where examined, evoking the techniques of Feynman diagrams, inspired by the works \cite{EY00,ESY07} (where the diagram techniques were used to analyse expansions of solutions in different, but related situations).
 Our diagram presentation is based on similar ideas, but is rather different from those in the mentioned works.
-In particular our approach leads to an explicit integral presentation of the correlations $\EE v_s^{(m)}\bar v_s^{(n)}$ which may be treated by asymptotical methods, developed in the present paper and in \cite{DK}.
+In particular, as explained above, our approach leads to an explicit presentation of the correlations $\EE v_s^{(m)}\bar v_s^{(n)}$ which may be treated by asymptotical methods, developed in the present paper and in \cite{DK, DKMV}.

-In the next two subsections we briefly present the results of \cite{DK} and explain the role of Theorem~\ref{t:main'} in the research, started there.
+In the next two subsections we briefly present the results of \cite{DK, DKMV} and explain the role of the present paper for the research started in \cite{DK, DKMV}.